Jessica Iskandar: Personal life

-On 11 December 2013, Jessica Iskandar married Ludwig Franz Willibald Maria Joseph Leonard Erbgraf von Waldburg Wolfegg Waldsee at Gereja Yesus Sejati, a Protestant church in Jakarta.
-Ludwig was a German citizen who was 2 years younger than Jessica Iskandar and the eldest son of prince Johannes Franz Xaver Willibald Maria Joseph Philipp Jeningen Leonnard Fürst von Waldburg Wolfegg Waldsee, Châtelain of the Castle of Wolfegg and Head of the House of Waldburg.
+On 11 December 2013, Jessica Iskandar married Ludwig Franz Willibald Maria Joseph Leonard Erbgraf von Waldburg-Wolfegg-Waldsee at Gereja Yesus Sejati, a Protestant church in Jakarta.
+Ludwig was a German citizen who was 2 years younger than Jessica Iskandar and the eldest son of the German aristocrat Johannes Franz Xaver Willibald Maria Joseph Philipp Jeningen Leonhard Fürst von Waldburg-Wolfegg-Waldsee, Châtelain of the Castle of Wolfegg and Head of the House of Waldburg.

 On 8 January 2014, the marriage was registered at the Civil Registry Office.

 On 21 July 2014, Jessica Iskandar gave birth to the couple's only child, a son named El Barack Alexander, in the United States of America.

 On 13 October 2014, Jessica Iskandar's husband filed a petition requesting annulment at South Jakarta state court.
-He also filed a lawsuit at East Jakarta state questioning the validity of marriage license.
+He also filed a lawsuit at East Jakarta state questioning the validity of marriage licence.
 The first trial was set on 12 November 2014.

-On 14 April 2015, East Jakarta state court dismissed the lawsuit with regards to the validity of the marriage license.
+On 14 April 2015, East Jakarta state court dismissed the lawsuit with regards to the validity of the marriage licence.
 The petition for annulment reject Ludwig's lawsuit regarding the annulment of their marriage, because Ludwig and Jessica Iskandar's marriage is considered valid and at the same time, Ludwig has become the biological father of El Barack Alexander.

 On 15 October 2015, the petition for annulment was granted and Jessica Iskandar was officially divorced.

 On 15 June 2019, Jessica Iskandar officially announced her engagement to Richard Kyle, after one year of dating.

 Jessica Iskandar was a wet nurse for Gempita Nora Marten, the daughter of her friend Gisella Anastasia and Gading Marten.